GHG Emissions

-The Measuring GHG Emissions Workstream, led by Prof Chris Evans (UKCEH) aims to establish agreed figures for emission factors from deep, shallow and wasted peat to allow more accurate estimates to be made for agricultural soil emissions in Cambridgeshire.
-The workstream works in tandem with the landscape mapping workstream to make sure that the emissions factors are scaled up to the correct soil types.
+The GHG Emissions Workstream, led by Prof Chris Evans (UKCEH) aims to establish agreed figures for emission factors from deep, shallow and wasted peat to allow more accurate estimates to be made for agricultural soil emissions in the Cambridgeshire Fens.

 Documents